Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

 Open the project in your IDE to configure the code.

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".
+Remove the curly braces from the placeholder values as well.

 1. Open the `./src/main/resources/authentication.properties` file
 2. Find the string `{enter-your-tenant-id-here}`.
 Replace the existing value with:
     - **Your Azure AD tenant ID** if you registered your app with the **Accounts in this organizational directory only** option.
-    - The word `organizations` if you registered your app with the **Accounts in any organizational directory** option.
 3. Find the string `{enter-your-client-id-here}` and replace the existing value with the application ID (clientId) of the `java-servlet-webapp-groups` application copied from the Azure portal.
 4. Find the string `{enter-your-client-secret-here}` and replace the existing value with the key you saved during the creation of the `java-servlet-webapp-groups` app, in the Azure portal.